bartoszstec/Shoop-machine-learning/README.md

 ## Description
 Shoop is a web application that simulates an e-commerce platform with all its core functionalities, such as browsing products, adding items to the cart, placing orders, simulating payments, leaving product reviews, creating accounts, and logging in.<br><br>
-**What makes Shoop different from other e-commerce platforms?**<br>It features a custom classification model that analyzes user reviews and assigns one of three sentiment ratings: positive, neutral, or negative making process of adding comment automated.
+It features a custom classification model that analyzes user reviews and assigns one of three sentiment ratings: positive, neutral, or negative making process of adding comment automated.
 The model was trained on Polish reviews from Opineo.pl and reviews generated using LLM-ChatGPT.
 The data is therefore hybrid.
 It classifies comments into three classes with 85% accuracy.
 The training process was performed using the scikit-learn and spaCy libraries.
 The data was manually prepared, cleaned and balanced.

 ## Features
 - User account registration